3 Reasons to Rethink Frequent Password Updates & What to Do Instead

 1. Invest in Security as a Service (SECaaS)

 Since password breaches are one of the most common methods of cyberattack, it’s important to secure your business with end-to-end protection.
 That’s where Security as a Service (SECaaS) comes in.
 It safeguards company information by reducing vulnerabilities in your network and endpoints.
-Implanting solutions like email security, Security Information and Event Management (SIEM) and Intrusion Protection and Detection (IPS/IDS) can keep your network and data are safe.
+Implanting solutions like email security, Security Information and Event Management (SIEM), and Intrusion Protection and Detection (IPS/IDS) can keep your network and data safe.

 2. Use Multi-Factor Authentication

 This falls under the SECaaS umbrella and is a must-have for company protection.
 Instead of constant password updates and manual IT assistance, implement multi-factor authentication throughout your entire business.
-Multi-Factor Authentication (MFA) is a multi-step process that provides extra security layers to your accounts and devices.
+Multi-factor authentication (MFA) is a multi-step process that provides extra security layers to your accounts and devices.
 It can be in the form of text messages, a fingerprint, security questions, or a one-time code.
 It takes employees through extra steps that are quick and far more secure than constant password resets.
 Utilizing this will increase efficiency and ensure that your network isn’t compromised.

 3. Implement a Password Management Policy

 This is a similar concept to establishing a cybersecurity culture in your business because it keeps your company organized and safe.
 Educate employees on the do’s and don’ts of password creation.
-This means requiring strong passwords that are lengthy, contain numbers and symbols and are very difficult to guess.
+This means requiring strong passwords that are lengthy, contain numbers and symbols, and are very difficult to guess.
 It’s human nature to choose passwords that are easy to remember and it’s tempting to use the same password for multiple accounts, however, both are detrimental to your business.

 Instead, use a password manager for higher security and better organization.
 This way, you only need to remember one strong password rather than multiple weak ones, and you’re still using different passwords for all your accounts.
-Also make sure your accounts can deny user access and instill timeout sessions after a certain number of failed login attempts.
-This will help you better monitor your network, detect possible malicious activity and determine if an employee needs login assistance.
+Also, make sure your accounts can deny user access and instill timeout sessions after a certain number of failed login attempts.
+This will help you better monitor your network, detect possible malicious activity, and determine if an employee needs login assistance.

 Bottom Line

 Do not avoid password updates entirely.
 Passwords should be updated occasionally, but not so often that it disrupts business security and efficiency.
-Remember that password security and maintenance doesn’t have to be tedious.
+Remember that password security and maintenance don’t have to be tedious.
 With the right tools like cloud security and proper protocols in place, cyber threats are easily avoidable.
 Contact us for more information